rydkvist/borsjakten/README.md

 # Börsjakten

-A Swedish Personal Finance mobile app where one can learn the main concepts of investing and personal finance, such as the Stock Market, Real Estate, Cryptocurrencies, Savings, and Bank Loans.
-Included with a Stock Market sandbox where you can buy and sells stocks with fictional money.
+Embark on a financial journey with Börsjakten, a personal finance mobile app designed to educate and entertain.
+Explore the world of investing and personal finance, from the stock market to real estate and everything in between, all while playing in a stock market sandbox with virtual funds.
+Built with Swift and SwiftUI, Börsjakten is the perfect tool for anyone looking to take control of their financial future.

 <img src="screenshots.png" />